qbwc/qbwc/README.md

   `rails generate qbwc:install`

-## Things QBWC does for you
+## Features

-QBWC was designed to rapidly add quickbooks web support to your Rails 3 application.
+QBWC was designed to add quickbooks web connector integration to your Rails 3 application.

-1. Implementation of the Soap WDSL spec for Intuit Quickbooks ( Point of Sale also supported)
+* Implementation of the Soap WDSL spec for Intuit Quickbooks and Point of Sale
-2. Quick Start Generators to allow you to have functioning soap server in a single command. (rails generate qbwc:install)
-3. Integration of the [quickbooks_api](https://github.com/skryl/quickbooks_api) gem providing qbxml processing
+* Integration with the [quickbooks_api](https://github.com/skryl/quickbooks_api) gem providing qbxml processing

 ## Getting Started

 ### Configuration

-All configuration occurs in the initializer file for the gem.
-The following configuration options are supported

-* Username/Password
-* Company File Path
-* Quickbooks Version
-* Quickbooks API (Quickbooks/Quickbooks POS)
-* Quickbooks Support URL
-* Quickbooks Owner ID
-* Delayed Response Processing

-See the initializer for more details regarding these configuration options.
+All configuration takes place in the gem initializer.
+See the initializer for more details regarding the configuration options.

 ### Basics